NBTHK Certification Paper Ranking (Origami) for Japanese Swords

 NBTHK Application Process

 The process of obtaining an NBTHK HOZON certificate, requires submission on particular days within the calendar year directly in person to the NBTHK.
 We at Unique Japan, can happily apply for such certification for our customers.
 The final cost depends on whether the sword realizes certification or not.
-If the sword passes HOZON, the cost will be 35,000 yen.
-If it fails to qualify, then the cost will be 15,000 yen.

 Granted, should a the sword will be victorious in its JUYO pursuit, its value climbs astronomically and therefore would be considered a wise investment.